When you want to build better money habits, sometimes the best thing you can do is to start small.

 I was that person.
 I had my bank’s app right on the home screen of my phone, and I was always proud of myself if I remembered to check it before making a purchase.

 Now, instead of doing that, I check my budget.
-I pull up YNAB, and I look at the category I’m spending from to see how much I have available.
-With this approach, I always know exactly where I stand and my zero-based budget gives me clarity in a way my bank account never could.
+I pull up YNAB, and I look at the category I want to spend money from to see how much I have available.
+With this approach, I always know exactly where I stand and my zero-based budget gives me clarity about my financial situation in a way my bank account never could.

 #4: Automate Your Investing